10up/component-library/CONTRIBUTING.md

 4. Create a pull request in github to merge the `release/[github-issue-number]-[release-number]` branch into `trunk`.
 Assign one reviewer to the PR.
 Add "Component Libarary Release [release number]" and "CHANGELOG" updates to the description.
 5. Once branch is approved, all tests pass, and merged on github, switch to the `trunk` branch locally and pull the changes you just merged.
 6. Verify changes are working correctly locally and, once the deploy is complete, on [Baseline](https://baseline.10up.com/components).
-7. Verify npm packages have been updated (i.e. [10up Accordion Component on NPM](https://www.npmjs.com/package/@10up/component-accordion)).
-8. Create a new tag in the repository matching the release number (i.e. `git tag 0.1.3`).
+7. Create a new tag in the repository matching the release number (i.e. `git tag 0.1.3`).
-9. Run `git push --tags` to push the newly created tag to the git repository.
+8. Run `git push --tags` to push the newly created tag to the git repository.
-10. Merge `trunk` back into `develop` to complete the cycle.
+9. Merge `trunk` back into `develop` to complete the cycle.